8gears/n8n-helm-chart/README.md

 ### Values
-The values file consits of n8n specific sections `config` and `secret` where you paste the n8n config like shown above
+The values file consists of n8n specific sections `config` and `secret` where you paste the n8n config like shown above.

 ```yaml
 # The n8n related part of the config